 Method 2: Baking Soda

-- Leave the paste to work for 15-20 minutes.
+- Leave it to work for 15-20 minutes.

 - Repeat the process if necessary.